Synthyra/SpeedrunningPLMs/README.md

 Additional research directions include direct encoder-decoder architectures to stratify representation learning and generative capabilities, autoencoders, and clever regularization at intermediate transformer layers.

 Another limitation of traditional pLM training lies in MLM itself, which results in poor generation capabilities and hampers protein design prospects.
 Recent work from our group introduced Discrete State Masking (DSM), which reformats pLM MLM into masked diffusion, enhancing generative qualities.
 However, naive replacement of MLM with masked diffusion in speedrun contexts doesn't work perfectly.
 A warmup strategy from fixed-rate MLM to variable-rate masked diffusion may provide optimal results for both objectives.

-## Contributing

-This open-source initiative aims to benefit the entire community.
-We are planning a month-long virtual hackathon/competition with two main tracks:

-1. **Speed Track**: Fastest time to achieve validation loss below 2.1 with fewer than 150 million parameters
-2. **Quality Track**: Best-scoring representations within 8 hours of training

-Representations will be evaluated using a standardized version of the [Protify](https://github.com/Synthyra/Protify) project for fair comparisons.

-### Competition Infrastructure

-We plan to use an 8×H100 system for consistent training comparisons on the competition leaderboard.
-Supporting multiple teams with 8×H100 access is expensive, so we are seeking sponsors who can provide:

-1. Direct H100 access
-2. Compute credits
-3. Prizes for winners

-Please contact `info@synthyra.com` if you're interested in sponsoring this initiative.

 ## Getting Started